Davi0k/express-jwt-authentication/README.md

 app.get(
     "/api/protected",
-    expressJwtMiddleware(options),
+    expressJwtAuthentication(options),
     (req, res, next) => res.json(req.user)
 );
 ```

 In this example, to access the `/api/protected` endpoint, the user will first need to authenticate through the middleware using a valid **JWT**.

-`expressJwtMiddleware` requires an object to be passed as a parameter containing the options to use.
+`expressJwtAuthentication` requires an object to be passed as a parameter containing the options to use.
 In this specific case, only the not optional settings are provided, which respectively are the `secret` and the `algorithm` used for the token encryption.

 By default, the middleware will try to retrieve the **JWT** from the **HTTP** request's **Authorization** header: